ANNOUNCEMENT: Working with INPRS as we navigate nationwide health concerns

 For employer-related issues, contact Employer Pension Plan Administration (EPPA)

 Phone: (888) 876-2707

-For member-related issues, contact customer service.
+For member-related issues, contact our Member Service Center.

 For additional information, you can refer to these sources: